llm-operator/docs/docs/source/training.rst

 General-purpose Training
 ========================

-LLM Operator allows users to run general-purpose training jobs in their Kubernetes clusters.
+LLMariner allows users to run general-purpose training jobs in their Kubernetes clusters.

 Creating a Training Job
 -----------------------